icopy-site/awesome-cn/docs/awesome/awesome-readme.md

 - [Common Readme](https://github.com/hackergrrl/common-readme#readme) - A common readme style for Node.
 Includes a guide and a readme generator.
 - [Github Licenses Stats](https://github.com/lheintzmann1/github-licenses-stats#readme) - This tool generates a dynamic SVG that shows the top licenses used across your GitHub repositories.
 - [GitHub Readme Stats](https://github.com/anuraghazra/github-readme-stats#readme) - Dynamically generated customizable GitHub cards for README.
 Stats, extra pins, top languages and WakaTime.
+- [GPRM](https://github.com/VishwaGauravIn/github-profile-readme-maker) - A tool to generate a customized GitHub Profile README with a modern UI.
 - [Hall-of-fame](https://github.com/sourcerer-io/hall-of-fame#readme) - Helps show recognition to repo contributors on README.
 Features new/trending/top contributors.
 Updates every hour.
 - [Make a README](https://www.makeareadme.com/) - A guide to writing READMEs.
 Includes an editable template with live Markdown rendering.
 - [README best practices](https://github.com/jehna/readme-best-practices#readme) - A place to copy-paste your README.md from
 - [Readme Forge](https://readme-forge.github.io/) - A component-based README generator to create stunning READMEs with ease.
 Features an extensive and versatile README templates library.
 - [readme-md-generator](https://github.com/kefranabg/readme-md-generator#readme) - A CLI that generates beautiful README.md files
 - [Readme.so](https://readme.so/) - A simple editor that allows you to quickly add and customize all the sections you need for your project's readme.
+- [README Typing SVG](https://github.com/DenverCoder1/readme-typing-svg) - Dynamically generated, customizable SVG that gives the appearance of typing and deleting text.
+Perfect for profile READMEs.
 - [READMINE](https://github.com/mhucka/readmine) - A thorough, clear and self-describing README file template for software projects; copy it and edit it as needed.
 - [StackEdit](https://stackedit.io/) - A user-friendly online editor that allows you to quickly customize all the sections you need for your project's readme.
 - [Standard Readme](https://github.com/RichardLitt/standard-readme#readme) - A standard README style specification.
 Has a generator to help create spec-compliant READMEs, too.